netwerk-digitaal-erfgoed/lod-aggregator/README.md

   [--description_only]
 ```

-Set `--user` to your UID:GID to prevent docker-compose from creating files owned by 'root'.

 To download **only the dataset description** found at the URI of the dataset use the option `--description-only`.

-Check the `crawler.log` logfile for the results of the crawl proces.
+Check the `crawler.log` logfile in the `data` dir for the results of the crawl proces.
 Both progress and error information can be found here.

 ## Mapper

 Run the mapper tool to convert the downloaded Linked Data into an output format using a SPARQL CONSTRUCT query.
 The default configuration is based on converting data in schema.org format to EDM.
-See the `schema2edm.rq` query in the queries dir for more details.
+The generic sparql query in `schema2edm.rq` takes care of this, see the [queries dir](./queries) for more information.

 ```bash
 docker-compose run --rm --user 1000:1000 map starter.sh \